Development

 OSX:

-Install Docker for Mac which will install Docker.
+docker: Install Docker for Mac which will install Docker.

-$ brew install make git
+$ brew install just git

 Other:

-Install Docker.
+docker: Install Docker.

-Install git.
+git: Install git.

 2. Clone the repository so you have a copy on your host machine.